Arkansas State University - Main Campus Data & Information Overview

 Student Loan Debt

-How Much Money Do A-State Graduates Make?bachelor's degree recipients from A-State make around $32,200 per year during the early years of their employment.
-Unfortunately, this is 19% less that the average college graduate's salary of $39,802 per year.
+How Much Money Do A-State Graduates Make?students who graduate with a bachelor's degree from A-State make about $37,755 a year during their first few years of employment after graduation.
+Unfortunately, this is 11% less that the average college graduate's salary of $42,485 per year.
 However, graduates in your major field may make more.

 Location of Arkansas State University - Main Campus